Adaptive Algorithms for Relatively Lipschitz Continuous Convex Optimization Problems: Introduction

-To sum it up, the contributions of the paper can be formulated as follows. \begin{itemize} \item We consider the variational inequality with the relatively bounded operator and propose some adaptive first-order methods to solve such a class of problems with optimal complexity estimates $O(\frac{1}{\varepsilon^2})$. \item We introduce adaptive and universal algorithms for minimizing an \\ \mbox{$(\alpha, L, \delta)$-relatively} smooth functional and provide their theoretical justification.
-The stopping criteria of the introduced adaptive algorithms are simpler (which is especially important in terms of numerical experiments), but universal algorithms are guaranteed to be applicable to a wider class of problems.
-The class of $(\alpha, L, \delta)$-relatively smooth functionals covers both the relative smoothness and relative Lipschitz continuity concepts.
-Moreover, this approach allows us to minimize the sum of relatively smooth and relatively Lipschitz continuous functions, even though such a sum does not satisfy any of these conditions.
-Theoretical estimates of the proposed methods are optimal both for convex relatively Lipschitz minimization problems $O(\frac{1}{\varepsilon^2})$ and convex relatively smooth minimization problems $O(\frac{1}{\varepsilon})$. \item We consider the case of relatively strongly convex functionals, justify the applicability of the proposed algorithms and introduce a restarted version of the Mirror Descent method for such a class of problems. \item We provide the numerical experiments for the Intersection of $m$ Ellipsoids Problem (IEP), the Lagrange saddle point problem for Support Vector Machine (SVM) with functional constraints, experiments for the relatively $\mu$-strongly convex function, and a comparison of one of the proposed algorithms with AdaMirr, which was recently proposed in \cite{AdaMirr_2021}.
-The experiments demonstrate that the proposed algorithms can work faster than the obtained theoretical estimates in practice.
+\item We introduce adaptive and universal algorithms for minimizing relatively smooth and relatively Lipschitz continuous functions and provide their theoretical justification.
+The stopping criteria of the introduced adaptive algorithms are simple (which is especially important in terms of numerical experiments), but universal algorithms are guaranteed to be applicable to a wide class of problems.
+Our approach allows us to minimize the sum of relatively smooth and relatively Lipschitz continuous functions, even though such a sum does not satisfy neither relatively smoothness condition nor relatively Lipschitz one.
+Theoretical estimates of the proposed methods are optimal both for convex relatively Lipschitz minimization problems $O(\frac{1}{\varepsilon^2})$ and convex relatively smooth minimization problems $O(\frac{1}{\varepsilon})$.